gminator/conwell/README.md

 IAM user credential should be provided to the completed environment for assessment.

-### Conwell's Game Of Life
+### Conwell's Game

 Develop a simple version of Conwell's game of life.
-The should randomly generate live cells and the user should be able to specify the grid size and number of generations to run through.
+This should randomly generate live cells and the user should be able to specify the grid size and number of generations to run through.

 # Solution